 When we found out we would be in Texas over spring break, Kiley immediately asked if we could visit the Houston Space Center.
 We’ve already done an overnight trip to Kennedy Space Center here in Florida, so she wanted to add Houston to the places she’s visited.

-One of the things we loved about Space Center Houston were all the interactive exhibits.
+One of the things we loved about the Space Center were all the interactive exhibits.
 The kids had a blast trying out robotic equipment and tons of educational games and activities.

-One of our favorite activities at Space Center Houston was a behind the scenes tour of the Neutral Buoyancy Laboratory.
+One of our favorite activities in Houston was a behind the scenes tour of the Neutral Buoyancy Laboratory.
 The facility has a gigantic swimming pool and submerged is a life sized replica of the International Space Station.
 This is where astronauts train for their missions.

 This tour was a highlight for us and for the kids.
 My future astronaut especially loved seeing all the equipment and hearing about the training exercises.
 This tour was free, but we had to get our tickets first thing in the morning.